kthfre/elektro-chat/README.md

 mv model.bin word2vec.sv.100.conll17.bin
 ```

 At the top of the `actions/util.py` file you can control which models are loaded and used in the semantic similarity matching by simply changing the first value of each of the model tuples of the `enabled_models` variable.
 Setting them to True naturally means to load the model, and False to exclude it.
-You must also update the base_models_folder with the absolute path to the models folder in your rasa project including the succeedings "/" (i.e. "/home/user/rasa_project/models/").
+You must also update the `base_models_folder` with the absolute path to the models folder in your rasa project including the succeeding "/" (i.e. `"/home/user/rasa_project/models/"`).
 It is recommended to have at least have one of the distributional models and Sentence-BERT.
 The fastText embeddings are the most demanding from a hardware perspective and may cause issues with systems with less ram.

 If needed, update the database details of Neo4j in the constructor of the GraphDBHandler class at the top of the file `actions/graph_db.py`.